nhatthaiquang-agilityio/dotnet-jwt-authentication-api/README.md

 + Using Jwt Token for Getting All Users

 ### Requirements
++ Docker Compose
 + ASP NET Core 2.1
 + MongoDB
 + Jwt Authentication Token

 ### Issues
 + 'HS256' requires the SecurityKey.KeySize to be greater than '128' bits
-Fixed: Increase the length of secret in appsettings
+    - Fixed: Increase the length of secret in appsettings

 ### Usage